 There were various side canyons that we had explored on our way out, and we watched as the lead horse “cut across” the opening of each side canyon that we explored to reconnect with the path on the other side.

 The horses knew they did not need to travel up and down the side canyon to stay on course.
 They simply connected the GPS dots to skip each side canyon.

 The more we all relaxed and let the horses do their thing, the more we were astounded by the exactness of their route.
 Sometimes, we cut up and over the boundaries of the canyon wall and the horses returned to the exact same path over terrain that revealed any trail or visible path!
 They just knew where they were at all times.

 This is fascinating but not surprising.
 I’ve seen horse’s return in almost the same footsteps.
 Great stuff!

 Place cells will fire an individual neuron, acting like a beacon or a Geiger counter and will only fire again when the horse returns to that area.

 Within their positioning system, there are also grid cells which function as a longitude/latitude triangulation.
 Then there are also head direction cells.
 This might have been what was firing when the mustangs turned their heads toward the previous tracks.
 Head direction cells fire when the head is oriented toward the direction in which the place cells were created.

-See Taylor at the Best Horse Practices Summit this October!
+See Taylor as a Best Horse Practices Summit presenter.